Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 HPV vaccines offer the best protection to boys and girls who complete the series of immunizations and have time to develop a strong immune response well before they begin sexual activity with another person.

 Vaccination prior to sexual activity provides the strongest correlation to prevention.
 Most new infections are found among those who are newly sexually active.
+It’s important to remember that sexual activity can mean a lot of things.
+Even using hands to explore genital areas can result in transmission – but penetration has consistently been thought to be the source of most transmission.

 Fact: Each dose is exactly the same.